trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

 weight: 2
 sidebarTitle: "Step by step guide"
 description: |
-  Configuring custom domains on Platform.sh is a simple two or three step process.
-You can either use the Platform.sh management console or the CLI to configure your project for production.
-Once you are familiar with it the whole process usually takes a couple of minutes.
+  Once your project is ready for production, you can add a custom domain to it.
 layout: single
 ---

 {{% description %}}

 {{< note >}}
-The order of operations is not really important, but if you are migrating a site from an existing provider, you should first configure the domain on the Platform.sh side, and only then switch DNS over.
+If you are migrating a site from an existing provider, configure the domain on your project before switching DNS over.
 {{< /note >}}

 ## Before you begin